top of page

 A week or so later, I was watching the excavator prepare the space for her new house.
 I had thought someone would cut down the willow tree with a chain saw, but not so.
 When he got to the tree, he grabbed it with his earth moving machine, ripped it from the earth, and tossed it to the ground.
 Watching that almost broke my heart!
 I was devastated by how poorly that willow tree was treated.

 When I presented these gifts from the willow tree to the circle of women, my name began to change.
 In that circle, I became Willow Walking, and I was told to go and learn as much about the willow tree as I could.
-As I did, I realized I wasn’t worthy of the name Willow, and asked that I be called Walks with Willow instead.
-I had much to learn before I could assume the name of such a wonderfully magical, healing tree as the willow.

 bottom of page